ciehanski/onionbox/README.md

 standard that is supported by all operating systems.
 - You have the ability to encrypt the uploaded files' bytes if the content is extra sensitive.
 GCM is used for encryption.
-This means, while stored in memory, the files' bytes will be encrypted as well. **If password encryption is enabled, recipients will need to enter the correct password during the download process or the presented zip archive will be corrupt.**
+This means, while stored in memory, the files' bytes will be encrypted as well. **If password encryption is enabled, recipients will need to enter the correct password before the download.**
 - You have the ability to limit the number of downloads per download link generated.
 - You have the ability to enforce that download links automatically expire after a specific duration of your choosing.